MicrosoftDocs/power-automate-docs/articles/desktop-flows/custom-forms.md

 When a user populates a custom form, the provided data are stored into the **CustomFormData** custom object variable.
 To access the value of a specific input element stored in the custom object, use the following notation: **%CustomFormData['ElementID']%**.

 > [!IMPORTANT]
 > The ID of each element must be unique and can't be empty.
 Also, it must start with a letter and can contain Latin letters, numbers and spaces.
+You can't use variables in ID fields.
 If an invalid ID is provided, the last used valid ID will be automatically restored after closing and saving the form designer.

 > [!NOTE]
 > You can find more information regarding custom objects and how to handle them in [Advanced data types](variable-data-types.md#advanced-data-types).